dailuong435113/Assistant_with_openai/README.md

     st.text(result)
 ```

+## Docker Deployment

+To deploy the application using Docker, follow these steps:

+1. Build the Docker image:

+    ```bash
+    docker build -t civil-law-assistant .
+    ```

+2. Run the Docker container:

+    ```bash
+    docker run -p 8501:8501 --env-file .env civil-law-assistant
+    ```

+    Create a `.env` file in the root of your project with the following content:

+    ```env
+    OPENAI_API_KEY=Your_OpenAI_API_Key
+    ASSISTANT_ID=Your_Assistant_ID
+    ```

+3. Open a web browser and navigate to `http://localhost:8501` to access the application.

+## Docker Compose Deployment

+You can also deploy the application using Docker Compose:

+1. Ensure your `docker-compose.yml` file is properly configured:

+    ```yaml
+    version: '3.8'

+    services:
+      civil-law-assistant:
+        build: .
+        ports:
+          - "8501:8501"
+        env_file:
+          - .env
+    ```

+2. Run the application using Docker Compose:

+    ```bash
+    docker-compose up --build
+    ```

+3. Open a web browser and navigate to `http://localhost:8501` to access the application.

 ## License

 This project is licensed under the MIT License.
 See the `LICENSE` file for more details.

 ---

-If you have any questions or encounter any issues, please contact me at [dai435113@gmail.com].
+If you have any questions or encounter any issues, please contact me at [email@example.com].
 ```

-Ensure you replace `"Your OpenAI API KEY"` and `"Your Assistant ID"` with your actual information in the `secrets.toml` file.
+Ensure you replace `"Your_OpenAI_API_Key"` and `"Your_Assistant_ID"` with your actual information in the `.env` file for Docker deployment.